openstack-k8s-operators/dev-docs/tls.md

 # TLS

 Certificate management within the openstack-operator is by default done using [cert-manager](https://cert-manager.io/docs/).
 For each component the openstack-operator creates one or multiple certificates and pass the name/names of the k8s secret, which contains the certificate, key and ca certificate, to the service component.
-Per default cert-manager does not delete k8s secrets, holding the certificate information, when the cert-manager certificate resource gets deleted.
+By default cert-manager does not delete k8s secrets, holding the certificate information, when the cert-manager certificate resource gets deleted.
 Consult the OpenShift documentation on [Deleting a TLS secret automatically upon Certificate removal](https://docs.openshift.com/container-platform/4.14/security/cert_manager_operator/cert-manager-customizing-api-fields.html#cert-manager-override-flag-controller_cert-manager-customizing-api-fields).

 In the context of TLS (Transport Layer Security) configuration within the OpenStackControlPlane, two primary levels of traffic encryption are distinguished: `ingress` and `podLevel`:
 * `ingress` refers to the public (external) traffic that enters the cluster via a route